citp/privacy-policy-historical/m/mu/mus/musicnotes.com.md

 **Your control of your personal information ::**

 You may view and modify all your own personal information that **Musicnotes.com** retains.
-To do this, simply click [**My Account**](https://web.archive.org/commerce/MyAccount.asp), a link appearing on the top of every page on our site.
+To do this, simply click [**My Account**](https://web.archive.org/commerce/MyAccount.asp?mnuid=HCMKCZDNZN1T452YM8WXU7NRUP16C1581JKXC158), a link appearing on the top of every page on our site.
 We will request your password when you do this, unless you have already signed in.

 Within this _My Account_ page, you will see several options for managing your personal informaiton.
 Click the link for the information you wish to view or edit.

-Likewise, if you have subscribed to **Musicnotes.com** 's regular e-mail newsletter, but no longer wish to receive it, simply go to [**My Account**](https://web.archive.org/commerce/myaccount.asp) to unsubscribe.
+Likewise, if you have subscribed to **Musicnotes.com** 's regular e-mail newsletter, but no longer wish to receive it, simply go to [**My Account**](https://web.archive.org/commerce/myaccount.asp?mnuid=HCMKCZDNZN1T452YM8WXU7NRUP16C1581JKXC158) to unsubscribe.

 On infrequent occasions we may mail special notices to all our customers.
-If you do not wish to receive such notices, go to [**My Account**](https://web.archive.org/commerce/myaccount.asp) and choose **No** for: _additional Musicnotes special offers and updates_.
+If you do not wish to receive such notices, go to [**My Account**](https://web.archive.org/commerce/myaccount.asp?mnuid=HCMKCZDNZN1T452YM8WXU7NRUP16C1581JKXC158) and choose **No** for: _additional Musicnotes special offers and updates_.

-### Platform of Privacy Preferences (p3p)

-In addition to this formal privacy statement, we maintain a computer-legible _P3P_ statement that advanced browsers may be able to read on your behalf.
-This computerized statement conforms to the industry-wide P3P 1.0 standard of the World Wide Web Consortium.
-You can read more about P3P at <http://www.w3.org/P3P/>.

-Our computer-legible P3P privacy statement appears at: [www.musicnotes.com/W3C/p3policy.xml](https://web.archive.org/W3C/p3policy.xml).

-We also have translated this statement from XML computer-speak into an English equivalent.
-You can read it at: [www.musicnotes.com/W3C/p3policy.html](https://web.archive.org/W3C/p3policy.html).